 3.2.
-Substitute (remove from the market and replace with environmentally safe with alternatives) substances of high risk to birds and incentivise alternatives, such as integrated pest management; introduce mandatory evaluation mechanisms for existing and new products evidence indicates risks to migratory birds from their use - evaluative.
-These Guidelines focus on the latter, although the risk assessment process for new products also needs further development in both developed and less-developed regions (Forbes and Calow 2013; Murfitt 2012; Kramer, et al. 2011; Sala, Cavalli and Vighi 2010).
+Substitute (remove from the market and replace with environmentally safe with alternatives) substances of high risk to birds and incentivise alternatives, such as integrated pest management; introduce mandatory evaluation mechanisms for existing and new products

 Substances of high risk to birds should be immediately substituted.
 Substances likely to result in lethal or sublethal effects contributing to population declines should be removed and replaced with environmentally safe products.